-We also concluded that the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations and stewardship were adequate and well implemented, but given this is an evolving area, the GAA would like to see continued developments in this area.
+We also concluded that the Firm's policies in relation to Environmental, Social and Governance (ESG) risks, non-financial considerations and stewardship were well implemented but further work is needed to properly embed them into business processes.

-The FCA introduced new requirements last year requiring a comparison with other similar options available in the market.
-If an alternative scheme(s) would offer better value, we must inform the pension provider.
+The FCA requires a comparison of your investment pathways product with other similar options available in the market.
+If an alternative scheme appears to offer better value, we must inform the pension provider.
 I can confirm that we have not considered it necessary to make this notification this year.
 Our view on each feature that we are required to make a comparison on is included in the relevant section of the report.
-Details of how we selected the comparator group, and a consolidated view of our comparator findings is set out in Appendix A.
+Details of how we selected the comparator group is set out in Appendix A.